First Alert Weather In-Depth: The biggest complaint about our winter weather

 ROCHESTER, N.Y. – From my experience, it seems to be this time of year when folks have some difficulty with the weather.
 It may be the snow or the very cold temperatures.
 But I think most of us would have more of a tolerance for this cold, snowy weather if we had a little more sunshine to brighten our day.

+Consequently, there is nothing to scour out that moisture which is partly due to the low angle of the sun.
+Some would say it is just a bit dismal and this is evident just during the last two weeks as observations show Rochester saw a significant amount of cover each day.
+It has been uniformly gray for this entire time.

-We can probably agree that it is not this most uplifting weather and probably a significant contributor to the “winter blues”.
-However, the trend is for brighter skies in the coming days!
+We can probably agree that it is not the most uplifting weather and probably a significant contributor to the “winter blues”.
+However, the trend is for brighter skies in the coming days.